neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 ## Learning Objectives

-- Understanding client/server communication
+- understanding client/server communication
-- Writing HTML code
+- writing HTML code
-- Knowing about the importance of semantic HTML
+- knowing about the importance of semantic HTML

 ---

 ## How the web works

 The world wide web is a network of computers that can exchange information with each other.
 There are many different protocols that define the rules on how machines communicate.
-Browsers use HTTP (_Hypertext Transfer Protocol_) to communicate with web servers.
+Browsers use HTTP (Hypertext Transfer Protocol) to communicate with web servers.

-- The URL (_Uniform Resource Locator_) is the unique address of a resource on the web contains a human readable domain name, that needs to be resolved to the technical IP (_Internet Protocol_) address of the web server via a DNS (_Domain Name Server_)
+- The URL (Uniform Resource Locator) is the unique address of a resource on the web contains a human readable domain name, that needs to be resolved to the technical IP (Internet Protocol) address of the web server via a DNS (Domain Name Server)
-- The browser sends a `GET` (that's an HTTP method) _request_ to load a HTML (_Hyper Text Markup Language_) document from a web server
+- The browser sends a **GET** (that's an HTTP method) **request** to load a HTML (Hyper Text Markup Language) document from a web server
-- The web server sends a _response_ containing the document
+- The web server sends a **response** containing the document
-- Often the HTML code contains references to additional resources (CSS (_Cascading Style Sheet_) files, images, etc.), which the browser then also _requests_ from the server
+- Often the HTML code contains references to additional resources (CSS (Cascading Style Sheet) files, images, etc.), which the browser then also requests from the server
-- The browser _renders_ the received content to the screen and makes it interactive
+- The browser **renders** the received content to the screen and makes it interactive
-- Browsers might also _request_ additional data from servers later via subsequent `GET` or `POST` requests
+- Browsers might also request additional data from servers later via subsequent **GET** or **POST** requests

 <img src="./assets/request-response.png" width=600 />